Whole School Approach to Good Mental Health

 Mental Health First Aid (MHFA) is a training course which teaches people how to identify, understand and help someone who may be experiencing a mental health issue.
 MHFA won’t teach you to be a therapist, but it will teach you to listen, reassure and respond, even in a crisis – and even potentially stop a crisis from happening.

 You’ll learn to recognise warning signs of mental ill health, and develop the skills and confidence to approach and support someone while keeping yourself safe.
 You’ll also learn how to empower someone to access the support they might need for recovery or successful management of symptoms.

 What’s more, you’ll gain an understanding of how to support positive wellbeing and tackle stigma in the world around you.
-In Cornwall, the 2-day Mental Health First Aid training is delivered by the Health Promotion Service Training Team at a cost of £25 per person.
+In Cornwall, the 2-day Mental Health First Aid training is delivered by the Healthy Cornwall Training Team at a cost of £25 per person.

 Mentally Healthy Schools

 Mentally Healthy Schools brings together quality-assured information, advice and resources to help primary schools understand and promote children’s mental health and wellbeing, with an aim to increase staff awareness, knowledge and confidence to help you support your pupils.
 Mentally Healthy Schools is a legacy project of the Heads Together mental health campaign.